 Brain-Computer Interface Controlled Role-Playing Games

 RPG Research is a huge advocate for accessibility and inclusiveness in gaming.
 Not only through all of our training, advocacy, and accessible mobile facilities, but through our active projects to make gaming accessible to all.
+RPG Research is a 501(c)3 100% volunteer-run non-profit research charitable research and human services organization.
+More about RPG Research.

 Our founder was first involved with role-playing games in 1977.
 He also began software development and engaging in the online community in 1979 (through the University of Utah) and various BBSes.